limbernie/limbernie.github.io/_posts/2019-09-22-kryptos-htb-walkthrough.md

 ### Breaking `set cryptmethod=blowfish` in Vim

 Long story short, I found a file `creds.txt`, which was encrypted by Blowfish (`set cryptmethod=blowfish`) in Vim.
-There isn\'t any weakness with Blowfish (a block cipher) per se, the weakness is how Vim chose to use Blowfish: the first 64-bytes or eight blocks (8-byte block) of plaintext are encrypted with the same IV, reducing the cryptosystem to a mere XOR operation of each block with a fixed-length XOR key (yes, a 8-byte key).
+There isn't any weakness with Blowfish (a block cipher) per se, the weakness is how Vim chose to use Blowfish: the first 64-bytes or eight blocks (8-byte block) of plaintext are encrypted with the same IV, reducing the cryptosystem to a mere XOR operation of each block with a fixed-length XOR key (yes, a 8-byte key).
 You can see this weakness when you encrypt a plaintext of say, 24 characters of "A" for example, repeating bytes appear.

 ```
 # perl -e 'print "A" x 24' > test.txt